Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 ### Disabled

-Add the `disabled` attribute to disable the text field.
+Add the `disabled` attribute to disable the text area.

 - Type: `boolean`
 - Default: `false`